FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 ```

-8. **As a attendee I want to decide which chatroom I want to enter, so that I can discuss more than 1 theme if I want to.**
+8. **As an attendee I want to decide which chatroom I want to enter, so that I can discuss more than 1 theme if I want to.**
 **Value:**  Must-Have
 **Effort:**  M
 **Acceptance Tests:**